srid/nixos-config/README.md

   - X1 Carbon: https://srid.ca/x1c7-install
   - Windows (via WSL): https://github.com/nix-community/NixOS-WSL
 - Clone this repo anywhere
-- Edit `flake.nix` to use your system hostname as a key of the `nixosConfigurations` set
+- Rename `./modules/nixos/??.nix` to match your current system hostname
-- Edit `users/config.nix` to contain your users
+- Edit `config.nix` to set your primary user information
 - Run `nix run`.
 That's it.
 Re-open your terminal.

 ### macOS

 - [Install Nix](https://nixos.asia/en/install)
 - Clone this repo anywhere
-- Edit `flake.nix` to use your system hostname as a key of the `darwinConfigurations` set
+- Rename `./modules/darwin/??.nix` to match your current system hostname
-- Edit `users/config.nix` to contain your users
+- Edit `config.nix` to set your primary user information
 - Run `nix run`.[^cleanup] That's it.
 Re-open your terminal.

 [^cleanup]: You might have to `rm -rf /etc/nix/nix.conf`, so our flake.nix can do its thing.